Worst Feng Shui Mistakes

 READ

-Feng Shui Front Room
+Feng Shui House Tips

 Reflection is another mistake which affects the feng shui in a room.
 Mirrors should be hung thoughtfully and strategically placed in order to reflect positive energy instead of negative energy; this means avoid placing them across from windows where they will reflect negative chi from outside your home into it.
 Alternatively, mirrors can also help direct more natural light into dark spaces, but make sure they are not reflecting any bad vibes or traffic patterns outside as this could interfere with your well-being inside the home too!